OOI-RCA-APL/ceres/docs/deployment.md

 ceres service start
 ```

-If there are database schema changes, run `ceres database init` after upgrading and before starting the service.
+If there are database schema changes, run `ceres database migrate` after upgrading and before starting the service.

 ## Logging